-- 211. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
+- 194. According to the Status of Forces Agreement (SOFA), UNMIS Joint Military Teams enjoy guaranteed freedom of movement throughout the Ceasefire Zone.
 However both Parties have imposed restrictions on UNMO movement in Abyei (Sector VI).
-In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007. - 212.
+In October and December 2006, movement restrictions in Abyei were lifted temporarily but were re-imposed on 28 February 2007. - 195.
 Since the implementation of the Abyei Roadmap, the UN enjoys freedom of movement within the Abyei Administrative Area.
-Sector 6 has established two temporary bases in Agok and Diffra.(08/08)
+Sector 6 has established two temporary bases in Agok and Diffra.(08/08) - 196.
+The restriction of freedom of movement by SPLA to UNMIS from accessing Akur area South of Abyei took centre stage for during the month of June.
+SPLA claimed that the area belongs to Sector II, whereas according to the Abyei Roadmap Area, Akur is within the Roadmap Area.
+CJMC is trying to resolve the issue.
+(06/09)